 The Savage Carbon is a custom backcountry aircraft built to be a versatile high performance stick and rudder bush machine.
 She excels at STOL yet flies with XCubs.

 She’s a load of fun.
-She’s also awfully close to a study level aircraft.
+She’s also pretty close to a study level bush bird.